6yinyang/6yinyang/README.md

 - 👋 Hi, I’m @moderateblue, a CS & Cog Sci student
-- 👀 I’m interested in artificial intelligence, human cognition, logic, math, and anything that will take humanity to the next level
+- 👀 I’m interested in AI, human cognition, logic, math, music, and anything that will take humanity to the next level (and some game development/design)
 - 🌱 I’m currently familiarizing myself with the many types of machine learning algorithms
 - 💻 I enjoy competitive programming (still a beginner)
 - 💞️ I’m looking to collaborate on anything in my areas of interest